-Professor Christoph Igel is the Principal Researcher and Scientific Director of the Educational Technology Lab at the German Research Center for Artificial Intelligence (DFKI) in Berlin.
-After completing studies in history, sport science, educational science and political science (1989-1996), he completed a doctorate at the University of Saarland on the importance of cognitions for internet-based learning (2000) and then wrote a postdoctoral thesis at the University of Münster on the potential and added value of e-learning for the strategic development of universities and academic disciplines in Europe (2007).
-He has been a Visiting Professor at the Continuing Education School in Shanghai Jiao Tong University (China) since 2011, and since 2015 has held the post of Professor of Educational Technology in the Faculty of Computer Science at TU Chemnitz.
-He has been a member of the DFKI management since 2016.
+Professor Christoph Igel is the Scientific Director of the Educational Technology Lab at the German Research Center for Artificial Intelligence (DFKI).
+He is the Principal Researcher and a member of the DFKI steering committee, and is responsible for running DFKI’s Berlin site.
+After studies in history, political science, sport science and educational science, he completed a doctorate at Saarland University on the importance of cognitions for technology-based motor learning.
+He then wrote a postdoctoral thesis at the University of Münster on the potential and added value of technology enhanced learning for the strategic development of universities and academic disciplines in Europe.
+He is a Visiting Professor at the Continuing Education School in Shanghai Jiao Tong University (China) and holds the post of Professor of Educational Technology in the Faculty of Computer Science at Technical University of Chemnitz.

-To date, Professor Igel has presided over more than 100 national and international research, development, innovation and consultation projects on technology-based training and qualification in business, education, science and administration.
+Thus far, Professor Igel has been responsible for over 100 national and international research, development and transfer projects in digital transformation in education as well as on how qualification and work are being changed by cutting edge technologies and artificial intelligence.
 He has written numerous monographs and articles in national and international journals, edited collected editions, and been a regular keynote speaker and driving force at national and international conferences for industry, science, associations and politics.
-He advices DAX companies and SMEs on staff development issues in the era of digitisation, the internet of things and industry 4.0, and is an expert reviewer for funding programmes run by institutions such as the German Federal Ministries of Economics and Technology (BMWI) and Education and Research (BMBF) and the Austrian Federal Ministry of Science, Research and Industry (BMWFW).
+He advises Dax companies on staff and work development issues in the era of digitisation, the internet of things and assistance services, and is an expert reviewer for funding programmes run by institutions such as the German Federal Ministries of Economics and Technology and of Education and Research and the Austrian Federal Ministry of Science, Research and Industry.